robertahunt/specify7-wiki/Postgres-Migration.md

    [here](https://github.com/specify/specifyweb/tree/django1.5).
 Be
-   aware that the setup instructions (README.md) have changed (hopefully for the simpler) and that it is probably easier to clone another working copy rather than checking out the Django1.5 branch.
+   aware that the setup instructions (README.md) have changed (hopefully for the simpler) and that it is probably easier to clone a new, clean working copy rather than checking-out on an existing working copy on the master branch.
-   I've been reorganizing the directory layout and the settings files get a bit wonky going between the master and django1.5 branch.
+   I've been reorganizing the directory layout and the settings files get a bit wonky going between the master and django1.5 branches.

 2. Once the webapp is working so that it is possible to use it to log in to an existing MySQL database, the Django `dumpdata` tool can